 Elasticsearch is also available as Docker images.
-The images use centos:7 as the base image.
+Starting with version 8.0.0, these are based upon a tiny core of essential files.
+Prior versions used centos:8 as the base image.

 These images are free to use under the Elastic license.
 They contain open source and free commercial features and access to paid commercial features.
 Start a 30-day trial to try out all of the paid commercial features.
 See the Subscriptions page for information about Elastic license levels.